XRPLF/xrpl-dev-portal/docs/tutorials/javascript/nfts/batch-mint-nfts.md

         2. Click **Get Account from Seed**.
     2. If you do not want to use an existing account seed, click **Get New Standby Account**.

-**Note:** Running this command throws an error in the JavaScript console because the `getAccountsFromSeeds` function in `ripplex1-send-xrp.js` looks for the operational seed field, which is not included in this form.
-You can ignore the error (or fix it in your own implementation).
+{% admonition type="info" name="Note" %}Running this command throws an error in the JavaScript console because the `getAccountsFromSeeds` function in `ripplex1-send-xrp.js` looks for the operational seed field, which is not included in this form.
+You can ignore the error (or fix it in your own implementation).{% /admonition %}

 ## Batch Mint NFTs